Email Newsletters: Why History Keeps Reviving Them

 During the 1930s, the world faced economic depression, shifting political alliances, and a rapidly evolving media landscape.
 Traditional newspapers struggled to maintain trust and readership.
-In response, individuals and organizations turned to newsletters—direct-to-reader communications that bypassed large publishing gatekeepers.
+In response, individuals and organizations turned to email newsletters‘ earliest ancestors — direct-to-reader communications that bypassed large publishing gatekeepers.
 Nearly a century later, the same cycle has reappeared: creators, journalists, and brands are rediscovering newsletters as a personal, reliable channel in an era of digital overload.

 1. The Context of the 1930s: When Media Lost Its Grip